 Note also that the Food and Drug Administration (FDA) does not monitor natural remedies and supplements or recognize them as medical treatment options for specific conditions.
 As a result, it is wise to perform due diligence and ensure that any reishi mushroom product you purchase is of high quality and comes with verified lab reports.

-If you do decide to use reishi mushrooms, please consult with your physician first.
+If you decide to use reishi mushrooms, please consult your physician first.
 Doing so is particularly important if using OTC or prescription medication.
 Also, make sure you try a small amount at first to see how the mushroom affects you.